 Since it’s a traditional analytics tool, it basically focuses on measuring the key metrics of your site.
 These key metrics include your new visitors or users, their OS, the drop off rates, demographic data etc.

-This tool puts the emphasize on the numbers and data, which are pretty essential, but it cannot solve all of your problems.
+This tool puts greater emphasis on the numbers and data, which are pretty essential, but cannot solve all of your problems.

 Google Analytics will answer all of your questions as long as they are WHAT questions.